Riven-Spell/Tetrix/README.md

 ##So how's it work?

 When you run it, payload 1 occurs.
 We create an alias within .bashrc (or .zshrc if you use zsh.)
 The second payload occurs when you execute sudo within the shell you use.
-We imitate sudo to
+We imitate sudo to take your password, and then change the root password to whatever we want.

+After this,